Why Jair Bolsonaro left Brazil for Florida (and what Biden can do about it)

 The former president is under investigation in at least four criminal probes, according to Reuters.

-All four investigations are led by Supreme Court Justice Alexandre de Moraes, who Bolsonaro's critics claim is trying to silence free speech.
-The allegations guiding the probes span from using the federal police to protect his sons to spreading baseless election fraud claims.
+All four investigations are led by Brazilian Supreme Court Justice Alexandre de Moraes, who, Bolsonaro's critics claim, is trying to silence free speech.
+The allegations against the former president span from using the federal police to protect his sons to spreading baseless election fraud claims.

 Brazil's sitting presidents can't be arrested unless convicted by the Supreme Court, according to the country's constitution.

-He could also see fresh investigations following this weekend's violence, which his successor threatened in his inauguration speech.
+Following this weekend's violence, he could also see fresh investigations, which his successor threatened Monday in a letter co-signed by Senate and Supreme Court leaders.

-"We do not carry any spirit of revenge against those who tried to subjugate the nation to their personal and ideological designs, but we will guarantee the rule of law," Lula said, not mentioning Bolsonaro by name.
-"Those who erred will answer for their errors."
+"We are united so that institutional measures are taken, in the terms of the Brazilian laws," reads the letter, which was posted to social media.
+"The country needs normality, respect and work for the nation's progress and social justice."

 Like in the U.S., Brazil's judiciary is independent, but presidents, in practice, have been able to apply pressure to criminal probes.
 The federal police, which has already investigated Bolsonaro, is now run by a Lula ally.